Skip to main content

 Specify a Path

-Lint a specific directory or file:
+Lint a specific directory:

 packmind-cli lint src/